 Welcome to the Sandwell Academy Alumni profile page!
-You can filter down through alumni by the year they left on the right hand side.
+You can filter down through alumni by the year they left on the left hand side.

 If you are an ex-Sandwell Academy student and would like to contribute to this page, please fill out the following form and we'll get back to you.

 After Sandwell Academy I was happy to get into University of Birmingham.
 I studied Geography there for 3 years and when I graduated wanted to experience doing something completely different in a new country.
 I moved to Australia and stayed with a family friend for a month before starting work.
 I worked at Billabong, the surf clothing company, for a year then used my experience in scuba diving to get a job working for a fishing company in Western Australia for a year where I saved up money.
 I moved to Turkey after that and spent a few years, and my savings, starting a family business focused on furniture making and interior design (two hobbies I'd always had).
 The business did well and is still growing today but the lifestyle wasn't quite right for me at the time.
 I handed the business over to my dad and I spent a few months in the UK deciding what I wanted to do next.
 After applying for a number of different roles I came across a challenging one where I'd start from a very junior position in finance, but would allow me to work overseas in a new role.
 I was placed in Hong Kong and spent the next year and a half learning about finance, investments and business.
 After some time with the company I realised I was drawn to real estate and liked the ties it had to home.
 I started working for a development/construction company that focused on building in Birmingham and getting investment from the overseas market.
 I had 2 fantastic years with that company and recently moved across to a fast growing company that offered me a challenging career step up in the same industry.

 Not everyone knows exactly what they want to do when they leave school, and that is fine.
 Some people will know where they want to be in 5 years, and some won't.